reports hero background

 It is important to look at a companies earnings history to see not only if they are profitable, but if their earnings are growing.

-As you can see from the chart above, CNQ's earnings have decreased for the past three years, this is a negative sign for the stock.
+As you can see from the chart above, CNQ's earnings have fluctuated but has increased since, this is a positive sign for the stock.

 7